daniloster/performance-javascript-patterns/README.md

 function showTestMessage() { return 'variable ' + i + ' &lt;br /&gt;'; }
 #### 186ms

-// local execution of all the function as named;
+// local execution of all the function as anonymuous;
 #### 398ms

-// local execution of all the function as anonymuous;
+// local execution of all the function as named;
 #### 278ms

 ### I really hope you guys enjoyed and, please, share it!
 Let's collaborate!
 If everybody knows how to improve performance on the web, we will have a better UX while using some websites/webapp.

-## Cheers
+### Cheers